exyi/coberec/docs/thesis/design.md

 > Providing an empty method body is very easy for the user -- create a DefaultExpression of the result type.

 This simple addition breaks the fundamental barrier that we could not call the handwritten code from the generated code.
-However, unlike in macro or reflection-based approaches, this connection is still very far from easy-to-use.
+However, unlike in macros or reflection-based approaches, this connection is still far from being easy to use.
 We can not inspect the handwritten code, and we even have to redeclare it.

 It may be quite a significant issue of code generation, and resolving it could be a direction for future extension of the project.
 One idea would be to parse the existing C# code to extract the declared symbols from it.
 However, that could be a significant performance cost.
 With version 9, C# should get the Source Generators feature, as we discussed [in the previous chapter](./approaches.md#c-9-source-generators).
-The Source Generators run in the C# compiler, so we would use the metadata from the compilation.
+The Source Generators run in the C# compiler, so we could use the metadata from the compilation.

 ## ILSpy Fallback